netwerk-digitaal-erfgoed/lod-aggregator/README.md

   --output {result file}
 ```

 The result file is an formal SHACL validation report written in Turtle and can be found in the `data` dir.

-Normally the validation process is run on the generated EDM datafile after running the mapper.
-The default `shacl_edm.ttl` shape file validates the EDM on the requirements specified by Europeana in the document mentioned above.

-Note: Before crawling the complete data a validation of the dataset description is recommended to test the validity of the dataset description.
-The requirements for dataset descriptions that can be processed by the lod-aggregator are described in [Specifying a linked data dataset for Europeana and aggregators](https://docs.google.com/document/d/1ffQt8LyHuldWMbFr79HEZ-_vQUVpcNqaCOAqzN12ycg).

-For checking the description againts these requirements one of the available SHACL shape files can be used depending on the distribution type _list, dump, query_ and schema used _VOID, DCAT, Schema.org_ used for the dataset.
-The naming sequence is as follows:
- `shape_dataset_{distribution type}_{schema type}.ttl`.

-For example a dataset listing a set of URI and described in DCAT can be validated with the shape file `shape_dataset_list_dcat.ttl`

-_Note: currently not all shape files are available yet (work in progress, check the `shapes` dir first)._
+See the [`shapes` dir](./shapes) for more info on the available shape files and tools available for developping and debugging.

 ## Zip